Tutor Handbook

 • After you complete NER and HR has processed your paperwork, you will be placed on the Learning Center payroll.

 • Navigate to https://umsystem.percipio.com/.
-Login with your PawPrint and password.
+Log in with your SSO.
 In the upper right corner, you will see your name.
-Use the pull down menu and go to “Assignments.”
+Use the pull-down menu and go to “Assignments.”
 Your assigned learning modules will be listed there.
 You will click on each training module, individually, to launch and complete.
 These include:

 • Global Cybersecurity Basics (15 minutes)